 We might not have some ridiculous nickname like the city of love or ridiculous waterways that are distinctly out of place in the 21st century but what we do have is a vibrant, handsome city filled with lots of gorgeous spots.

-I’ve always loved photographing London, so you can take this as my visual ode to the city.
-Beautiful places I’ve photographed throughout the years, gathered here in one epic guide.
+We’ve always loved photographing London, so you can take this as our visual ode to the city.
+Beautiful places photographed throughout the years, gathered here in one epic guide.

 Want to discover some of the most beautiful places in London for yourself?
 Here’s where to start.